emacsun/ZHugo/content/home/life.md

 date = "2016-04-20T00:00:00"

 title = "Life"
 subtitle = "My soft life, everything except technology lives here.
-Different from other sections I use both Chinese and English in this section."
+Different from other sections I'd like using both Chinese and English."

 # Order that this section will appear in.
 weight = 100